Ultrafast dynamics of entanglement in Heisenberg antiferromagnets: Magnon-pair dynamics

 We consider the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on a square lattice with $N=L\times L$ spins $\hat{S}_i=\hat{S}(\mathbf{r}_i)$, with $\mathbf{r}_i=(x_i,y_i)$, described by the Hamiltonian

 where $J_{\text{ex}}$ is the exchange interaction ($J_{\textrm{ex}}>0$) and $\langle \cdot \rangle$ restricts the sum to nearest neighbours.
-To excite non-equilibrium spin dynamics we consider a quench-like perturbation of the exchange interaction, which models the setup of impulsive stimulated Raman scattering \cite{Zhao, Bossini 2016, Fleury, Deveraux, Bossini 2019, Weber}.
-In particular, we consider the following perturbation term
+To excite non-equilibrium spin dynamics we consider the following perturbation of the exchange interaction

 where $\mathbf{e}$ is a unit vector that determines the polarization of the electric field of the light pulse which causes the perturbation and $\pmb{\delta}$ connects nearest neighbour spins.
-In the following we set $\hbar=1$ and the lattice constant $a=1$.
+This perturbation has been employed in several works to model the setup of impulsive stimulated Raman scattering \cite{Zhao, Bossini 2016, Fleury, Deveraux, Bossini 2019, Weber}, for which $\Delta J_\text{ex}(t)=\delta(t)$.
+Here instead, in order to be closer to typical setups of non-equilibrium quantum dynamics, we consider a global quench, namely we set $\Delta J_\text{ex}(t) = 0.1 J_\text{ex}\,\Theta(t)$, where $\Theta(t)$ is the Heaviside step-function.
+Nevertheless, as previously found \cite{Fabiani, Fabiani2}, the two protocols feature qualitatively similar dynamics.
+In the following we set $\hbar=1$, the lattice constant $a=1$ and we choose $\mathbf{e}$ along the y-axis of the square lattice.

 Magnon-pair dynamics can be solved analytically treated in the linear spin wave approximation (LSWT).
 To this end, we perform the linear Holstein-Primakoff transformations $\hat{{S}}_{i}^z = S-\hat{a}^\dagger_{i}\hat{a}_{i}, \; \hat{{S}}^+_{i} = \sqrt{2S}\hat{a}_{i},\; \hat{{S}}^-_{i} = \sqrt{2S}\hat{a}^\dagger_{i}$, which in Fourier space give (up to constant terms)